Conditions we treat

 Pelvic Organ Prolapse

-It can cause a range symptoms including but not limited to bulging, heaviness, and incomplete bladder or bowel emptying.
-Fortunately, there are many ways to manage prolapse, including pelvic floor muscle strengthening, pressure management, and fitting a medical-grade silicone device called a pessary.
-Our experienced physiotherapists can help fit pessaries in the clinic and provide symptomatic relief from prolapse.
+Pelvic Organ Prolapse (POP) is a common condition where one or more pelvic organs bulge into the vagina, causing symptoms like bulging, heaviness, and incomplete bladder or bowel emptying.
+Thankfully, there are several ways to manage prolapse, including pelvic floor muscle strengthening, pressure management, and the use of a pessary, a medical-grade silicone device.
+Our experienced physiotherapists can assist with pessary fitting and provide symptomatic relief, helping you manage prolapse effectively.

 Pelvic Pain

-Pelvic pain can be a debilitating condition that affects many women.
-Our physiotherapists are trained to provide a thorough assessment and management plan to address a range of pelvic pain conditions, including dyspareunia (sexual pain), endometriosis-associated pain, vaginismus, vulvodynia, coccyx/tailbone pain, deep hip/groin pain, and rectal spasm.
-We are committed to tailoring our multimodal approach to meet the unique needs of each patient, we strive to provide compassionate care in a supportive environment.
+Persistent pelvic pain (PPP) can be debilitating and affect many women.
+Our physiotherapists specialize in assessing and managing a range of conditions, including dyspareunia (sexual pain), endometriosis-associated pain, vaginismus, vulvodynia, coccyx pain, deep hip/groin pain, and rectal spasm.
+We take a personalized, multimodal approach to treatment, tailoring plans to meet each patient's unique needs.
+Our goal is to provide compassionate care in a supportive environment, helping you find relief and improve quality of life.

-Overactive bladder is a condition that can cause urinary urgency, urinary frequency, incontinence and waking up multiple times at night to urinate.
-Fortunately, there are several ways to manage this condition, including bladder retraining, lifestyle changes, pelvic floor muscle training, and transcutaneous tibial nerve stimulation.
-With the right approach individuals can find relief and improve their quality of life.
+Overactive Blader (OAB) is a condition that leads to symptoms like urinary urgency, frequent urination, incontinence, and waking up several times during the night to urinate.
+While it can be disruptive, there are effective ways to manage the condition.
+Treatment options include bladder retraining, making lifestyle adjustments, strengthening the pelvic floor muscles, and techniques like transcutaneous tibial nerve stimulation.
+By addressing these factors, individuals can reduce symptoms, find relief, and improve their overall quality of life.

 Faecal Incontinence

-Faecal incontinence is a term used to described leakage from the bowel, inability to control flatus (wind) and staining of underwear (faecal smearing).
-It can be a challenging condition to deal with, but our physiotherapists are here to help.
-We specialise in identifying the cause of your symptoms and creating a personalised management plan to help you overcome them.
-With specific pelvic floor muscle strengthening and bowel function optimisation, we can help you regain control and confidence.
+Faecal incontinence refers to the leakage of stool, inability to control gas (flatus), and staining of underwear (faecal smearing).
+While it can be a difficult condition to manage, our physiotherapists are here to help.
+We specialize in identifying the underlying cause of your symptoms and developing a personalized management plan.
+Through targeted pelvic floor muscle strengthening and optimising bowel function, we can help you regain control, improve your symptoms, and restore your confidence.

 Pain during Pregnancy

-At our clinic, we understand that pregnancy can bring about a variety of pain conditions, including pelvic girdle pain, lower back pain, sciatic pain, and other discomforts.
-Our team is dedicated to providing safe and effective treatment options to help alleviate your symptoms and support you every step of the way and in order to achieve a more comfortable and enjoyable pregnancy experience.
+At our clinic, we understand that pregnancy can bring a range of discomforts, including pelvic girdle pain, lower back pain, sciatic pain, and more.
+Our team is dedicated to providing safe and effective treatment options to help alleviate these symptoms while supporting you in staying active throughout your pregnancy.
+We believe that maintaining movement is key to a more comfortable and enjoyable pregnancy experience, and we’re here to guide you every step of the way.

 Labour Preparation